Ujung Bocur surf break South Sumatra

 The growing crowds

-With dozens of surfers, surf guides and drivers posting the current conditions on Social Media there is no way to avoid the crowds.
-Even the northern area of Utara is getting hectic.
+With hundreds of surfers and dozens of surf guides posting the conditions at every break on Social Media there is no way to avoid the crowds.
+There are no hidden "secret spots" and even the northern area of Utara is now getting hectic.

 Recommended attitude: laidback.